A white dress is an American Classic summer favorite. Read how to style a little white dress.

 How I Wore My White Shirt Dress with Color

 The above look is a sophisticated American Classic Southern Belle inspired one without the jacket.
 It’s a classic with a twist once the cap and utility jacket are added.
 Adding a pop of color to a white summer dress creates a friendly look.
 The rules are similar to those for creating a monochromatic outfit.
 In the example shown in the photos below, I added orange.
 However, any crayon color works just fine.

-Traditionally, American women wear them between Memorial Day and Labor Day.
+Traditionally, American women wear white in summer between Memorial Day and Labor Day.
 However, this rule is old fashioned and has historical reasons.
 You can wear a white sweater dress with black tights in winter.
 So stylish.
 In fall, any fall color tights would look great with it as well.
 In spring, a white sweater dress looks great with pantyhose.
 It’s all just a question of styling.

-From a physics point of view white dresses are having a big advantage.
-They reflect the light and one does not get as hot as in black dresses or any dark clothes.
+From a Thermal comfort point of view white dresses are having a big advantage.
+They reflect the light, while black dresses or dark clothes absorb sun light.
 The disadvantage with white dresses is that one must be very careful to not spill and to stay clean.
 However, both can let some sun rays thru unless they meet the criteria of Sun safe clothes.

 Get the style inspirations to dress your best.
 Subscribe to High Latitude Style.
 When I can do it you can do it too.